formsend/nano/README.md

 &webhook_secret=my-secret # don't use this in browser
 ```

-### Advanced Usage
+### Check Vanity Name Status

 You can check the status of any domain by appending '?whois=true' or '?check=true' to any domain.
+Even if you do not own it.

 For example: